sgore-godaddy/wrhs-next-mcp/README.md

 - See all available tools
 - Test tool calls with different parameters
 - View responses in real-time

-### Method 2: Testing in Cursor

-1. Ensure the server is configured in Cursor (see Installation)
-2. Restart Cursor
-3. Check MCP connection status in **Settings... → Cursor Settings → Tools & MCP**
-4. Test by asking Cursor:
-   - "Use the wrhs-api to get object named 'test'"
-   - "Fetch head information for 'myapp' in 'production' environment"

 ### Method 3: Log-Based Debugging